Reuh/anselme/LANGUAGE.md

         b
     c

-Run the checkpoint only, will only write "b" and set the current checkpoint to "checkpoint":
+Set the current checkpoint to "checkpoint" and run this checkpoint only, will only write "b":
 ~ f.checkpoint()

 And will resume from the checkpoint like before: